 Even if you must take out a loan to pay off your medical debt, starting a medical savings fund is critical to staying on top of future medical issues.

-This could be a separate savings account, or a Health Reimbursement Arrangement (HSA) offered by your employer.
-Additionally, you can also see if you qualify for a Health Savings Account, where funds can be withdrawn to cover qualifying medical expenses and are not subject to federal income tax.
+This could be a separate savings account or a Health Reimbursement Arrangement (HRA) offered by your employer.
+You can also see if you qualify for a Health Savings Account (HSA), where funds can be withdrawn to cover qualifying medical expenses and are not subject to federal income tax.

 A medical savings account is essential for avoiding future debt accumulation.